 Governors undertook a skills audit in 2020 and planned to carry out one this academic year.
-However due to the events of Ofsted and the merge into a new trust from January 2024 it was agreed that Governors time would be best spent supporting the school in its recovery and aims to go from a grading of inadequate to Good as soon as possible.
+However due to the events of Ofsted and the merge into a new trust from January 2024 it was agreed that Governors time would be best spent supporting the school in its recovery.

-All data presented to the Governing Board was produced by the Head teacher, Deputy Head teacher or the School Business Manager.
+All data presented to the Governing Board was produced by the Headteacher, Deputy Headteacher or SAAF.
 Governors challenged the presented data asking questions of the Senior Leadership and felt that all data had been correct.